CS-433/ml-project-2-lasmer/README.md

 ### Training Models
 You can run the training scripts (`train.py` or `train_fold.py`) to train the models with your dataset.
-### Example Commands for Model Training using Unet
+### Example Commands for Model Training using Unet:

-python train.py --model UNet --batch_size 8 --epochs 50 --loss dice --lr 3e-4
+- python train.py --model UNet --batch_size 8 --epochs 50 --loss dice --lr 3e-4

-OR
-python train_fold.py --k_folds 4 --model UNet --batch_size 8 --epochs 50 --loss dice --lr 3e-4
+- python train_fold.py --k_folds 4 --model UNet --batch_size 8 --epochs 50 --loss dice --lr 3e-4

 Note:
 - For regular train.py: you should have the following structure: <br>
 ├─data<br>
 │ └── training<br>
 │	      └── labels<br>
 │ 	      └── images<br>
 │ └── validation<br>
 │	      └── labels<br>
 │ 	      └── images<br>

 - For k-fold train_fold.py: you do not need validation folder.